 Philip had himself gone on the Third Crusade, but took ill during its siege of Acre and was also pretty irritated at the way Richard sort of assumed full command of the whole thing, particularly because he and Richard were each backing rival claimants to the throne of Jerusalem.
 He had another reason to go home early, though.
-Philip abandoned the Crusade ostensibly because there was political trouble in France to which he needed to attend, but he was also keenly aware that, with Richard still on Crusade, English possessions on the continent would be easy pickings for Philip’s army.
-So Richard’s first order of business after abandoning the Crusade due to insufficient manpower, and after putting down his brother John’s aborted insurrection in England, was to go get his territory back from Philip.
+Philip abandoned the Crusade ostensibly because there was political trouble in France to which he needed to attend, but he was also keenly aware that, with Richard still on Crusade, English possessions on the continent would be easy pickings for the French army.
+So after abandoning the Crusade due to insufficient manpower, and after putting down his brother John’s aborted insurrection in England, Richard’s next priority was to go get his territory back from Philip.
 He was in the midst of that effort when a crossbowman sent him shuffling off into the afterlife during the siege of a minor castle called Châlus-Chabrol.

-Richard’s death deprived him of the chance to finally capture Jerusalem, but more importantly it deprived the still-forming Fourth Crusade of its obvious leader, someone who we can assume simply would not have allowed the campaign to go as pear-shaped as it did.
-But the show must go on, and as with past Crusades it was a charismatic preacher, in this case a French priest named Fulk of Neuilly (d.
-1201), who took the Pope’s message out into the streets and countryside and rallied support for the effort.
-Fulk attracted the support of many nobles like Thibaut III, the Count of Champagne (d.
+Richard’s death deprived him of the chance to assemble another Crusading army and, maybe, to capture Jerusalem.
+More importantly, from Innocent’s perspective, it deprived his still-forming Crusade of its obvious leader, someone who we can assume simply would not have allowed the campaign to become such a catastrophe.
+But the show must go on, and as with past Crusades it was a charismatic preacher—in this case a French priest named Fulk of Neuilly (d.
+1201)—who took the Pope’s message out into the streets and countryside and rallied support for the effort.
+Fulk attracted the support of many nobles, like Thibaut III, the Count of Champagne (d.
 1201), who took the initiative in forming the Crusader army.
 No kings or emperors joined this time around (England and France were still at war with one other, and the Holy Roman Empire was mired in a civil war), but a number of powerful French and Italian nobles did.
 When Thibaut died, the group decided that Boniface I of Montferrat (d.
 1207) should have overall command.

 At this point this Crusade seems like it’s off to a better start than the previous three, simply by virtue of the fact that it has one acknowledged leader.
-Previous Crusading armies were often hampered by the fact that they weren’t unified commands, but rather consisted of uneasy alliances between various princes who usually didn’t like one another and almost always refused to cede any real authority to men they regarded at best as peers, not superiors.
-The Second Crusade did appoint Templar Grand Master Everard des Barres as commander in the field, but he didn’t have overall command, and the failures of that crusade were largely rooted in its lack of strategic cohesion.
-The Third Crusade wound up being led by Richard alone, but only because Philip abandoned the campaign and Frederick Barbarossa, the Holy Roman Emperor, drowned crossing a river on his way to Acre–which thereby cost the army its large French and German contingents.
-In this case you had one guy leading the army by design, which seemed like a good idea.
-Unfortunately, that one guy was just a lord like any other lord, and as we’ll see that became a problem.
+Previous Crusading armies were often hampered by the fact that they weren’t unified commands, but rather consisted of uneasy alliances between various princes who usually didn’t like one another.
+They would coalesce around a nominal leader, but the various nobles who participated almost always refused to cede any real authority to men they regarded at best as peers, not superiors.
+The Second Crusade, for example, appointed Templar Grand Master Everard des Barres as commander in the field, but he didn’t have overall command, and the failures of that crusade had a lot to do with its lack of strategic cohesion.
+The Third Crusade wound up being led by Richard alone, true, but only because Philip abandoned the campaign and Frederick Barbarossa, the Holy Roman Emperor, drowned crossing a river on his way to Acre.
+So Richard got to be the leader by default of an army that was around a third of the size it should have been without its French and German contingents.
+In this case the enterprise started with one guy clearly in charge.
+Unfortunately, that one guy was a mere lord, and as we’ll see that became a problem.

 Ironically, the Crusade that would eventually sack Constantinople started to go sideways when the Crusaders opted not to take the land route through Constantinople en route to their destination.
 The nobles decided instead to sail directly to Acre, as Richard had done in the previous Crusade.
 But since none of them had enough ships to carry their army, in 1201 they contracted with the Doge of Venice, Enrico Dandolo (d.
 1205) for a fleet of transport ships and war galleys (for protection) that could carry upwards of 35,000 men, plus another 5000+ animals, to the Holy Land.
-This was a massive undertaking even for Venice, and would consume much of the city’s maritime resources, so Dandolo wanted a sizable payment for producing this fleet, and the Crusaders agreed to pay it.
+This was a massive undertaking even for Venice, and would consume much of the city’s maritime resources.
+Understandably, Dandolo wanted a sizable payment for the job, and the Crusaders eagerly agreed to pay it.

 This is where the absence of a real authority figure at the head of the army, like a king or emperor, caused serious problems.
-Several lords who’d agreed to join the Crusade had decided on their own volition to make separate arrangements for getting to the Holy Land, which they could do because they were all more or less peers with Boniface.
-Richard, by contrast, almost certainly wouldn’t have permitted this level of disorganization and would’ve had the authority to enforce his own orders.
-The Crusade leaders had been planning to collect the money to pay the Venetians from among the assembled army—so when a third of the army assembled, they could only raise a third of the agreed-upon price.
+Several lords who’d agreed to join the Crusade had decided on their own volition to make separate arrangements for getting to the Holy Land, which they felt free to do because they were all more or less peers with Boniface.
+It’s hard to imagine most of those same lords defying a similar plan put forward by Richard.
+As I say, this is where things went off the rails.
+Boniface had been planning to collect the money to pay the Venetians for their ships by tithing the assembled army—so when a third of the army assembled, he could only raise a third of the agreed-upon price.
 Dandolo, even if he’d wanted (and he really, really didn’t), couldn’t afford to waive or even reduce the Crusaders’ fee, lest he literally bankrupt Venice.
 This was quite an impasse.

 But Dandolo had a way for the Crusaders to make good.
 He wanted them to do a little marauding of Venice’s maritime competitors along the coast of the Adriatic.
 In particular, he wanted the Crusaders to attack Zara, a city on the Dalmatian coast of Croatia that had once been a Venetian vassal but now belonged to Emeric, the King of Hungary and Croatia.
-Innocent III, for obvious reasons, was absolutely opposed to a Crusader army attacking a Catholic city, but Dandolo kicked the papal representative out of the army and led it to Zara.
+Innocent III, for obvious reasons, was absolutely opposed to a Crusader army attacking a Catholic city, but Dandolo kicked the papal representative out of the army and led it in an attack on Zara.
 At this point, Innocent threatened to excommunicate the entire Crusade if they proceeded.
-One of the Crusade’s leaders, Simon of Montfort, told the Zarans that his French forces would sit out the siege, which may actually have compounded the problem by inspiring the city to put up a fight rather than surrender.
-None of this was enough to stop Dandolo, who still had the Crusaders over a barrel and insisted on taking the city—which they did in late November 1202.
+One of the Crusade’s leaders, Simon of Montfort, told the Zarans that his French forces would sit out the siege in an effort to wash his hands of the affair.
+But this may have unwittingly compounded the problem by convincing the Zarans that the Crusader army was coming apart at the seams, inspiring them to put up a fight rather than surrender immediately.
+Neither the pope’s rage nor Simon’s recalcitrance was enough to stop Dandolo, who still had the Crusaders over a barrel and insisted on taking the city—which they did, in late November 1202.
 Innocent, true to his word, excommunicated the whole army.

-Things went south pretty fast from here, when it became apparent that Alexios IV simply couldn’t pay the exorbitant reward he’d promised the Crusaders.
-He ordered anything of value in the city melted down to pay the foreign army, including religious icons, which enraged the already-pretty-angry people of Constantinople.
+Things went south pretty fast from here, when it became apparent that Alexios IV simply couldn’t fulfill the exorbitant reward he’d promised the Crusaders.
+He ordered anything of value in Constantinople melted down to pay the foreign army, including religious icons, which enraged the city’s already-pretty-angry residents.
 Meanwhile the Crusaders, increasingly convinced that Alexios was planning to cheat them, began to raid the surrounding countryside in order to get the reward they believed was theirs.
-Alexios was biding his time waiting for spring, when he figured the Crusaders would get bored and head off to the Holy Land (he was ready to offer them all the ships they would need to get the hell out of his hair), but in late January 1204 he and Isaac II were overthrown by a nobleman who then crowned himself as the new emperor, Alexios V Doukas.
+Alexios was biding his time waiting for spring, when he figured the Crusaders would get bored and head off to the Holy Land (he was ready to offer them all the ships they would need to get them out of his hair), but in late January 1204 he and Isaac II were overthrown by a nobleman who then crowned himself as the new emperor, Alexios V Doukas.

 The temporary successor states to the Byzantine Empire (LatinEmpire via Wikimedia Commons)

 The Latin Empire of Constantinople survived until 1261, when it was defeated by the Byzantine successor state in Nicaea and the Byzantine Empire was restored under new Emperor Michael VIII Palaiologos.
 Innocent, when all was said and done, restored the Crusaders to God’s good graces and, I’m sure very grudgingly, accepted the copious amount of plundered riches they sent Rome’s way.
 But he seems to have recognized that the Crusade would be the final nail in the coffin for any plans to heal the Great East-West Schism.
-That became a real issue in, say, the 15th century, when Byzantine subjects and Orthodox clergy resisted Latin efforts to raise a new Crusade to help defend what was left of the empire from the Ottomans.
+This proved to be an issue in the 15th century, when Byzantine subjects and Orthodox clergy resisted Latin efforts to raise a new Crusade to help defend what was left of the empire from the Ottomans.